protesilaos/my-website/_interpretations/2022-07-05-xylina-spathia-on-the-rock.md

 noticed before.
 What our frustration obfuscates, which we can interpret as egoism that prevents us from recognising the otherness in the world, is the castle built on this very rock.
 What was once hidden is now rendered conspicuous.
-This castle a home to all those "sailors" who were left alone to discover their self and the world within and around it.
+This castle is a home to all those "sailors" who were left alone to discover their self and the world within and around it.